Top 3 ASTM E74 Load Cell Calibrations Mistakes

-We are writing this post to clear some common ASTM E74 misconceptions.
-We have written two early blogs on the ASTM E74 standard ASTM E74 Simplified, Calculating CMC using ASTM E74 standard and have a slide share presentation detailing the ASTM E74 standard.
+We are writing this post to clear some common ASTM E74 misconceptions and discuss ASTM E74 Load Cell Calibrations Mistakes.
+We have written two early blogs on the ASTM E74 standard ASTM E74 Simplified, Calculating CMC using ASTM E74 standard, and have a slide share presentation detailing the ASTM E74 standard.

-This blog post is to help clear the three top misconceptions commonly observed in industry.
+This blog post is to help clear the three top misconceptions commonly observed in the industry.